premchander-revature/interviewquestions/MCQBasedques.md

 ```

 a.
-Performs an undo operation on the delete operation.<br>
+Performs an undo operation on the delete operation.

 b.
-Deletes the rows from the table where AGE = 16.<br>
+Deletes the rows from the table where AGE = 16.

 c.
-Deletes the entire table.<br>
+Deletes the entire table.

-d. none of the Above.<br>
+d. none of the Above.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)